 Employees who are under the influence of alcohol or drugs at work present a health and safety risk to themselves and others.
 In addition, the Guild may be held criminally liable if it knowingly allows or tolerates the misuse of controlled drugs on Guild premises.
 For this reason, the Guild has adopted an alcohol and drug abuse policy.

-When using the term ‘drugs’ in this policy we mean any substances regulated by the Misuse of Drugs Acts 1971 and any other drugs (including prescription drugs and solvents) being used for non-medical purposes.
-The use of drugs also includes the use of “legal highs” or psychoactive drugs which are legal substances which have the effect of illegal drugs.
+When using the term ‘drugs’ in this policy we mean:

+any substances regulated by the Misuse of Drugs Acts 1971 of Psychoactive Substances Act 2016; and

+any other drugs (including prescription drugs and solvents) being used for non-medical purposes, including “legal highs” or psychoactive drugs which are legal substances which have the effect of illegal drugs.

-The Guild recognises that some employees may have a complex relationship with alcohol and/or drugs and staff who need support can speak to their line manager or the Guild Manager who will have a supportive approach and treat any discussion or action in the strictest of confidence.
+The Guild recognises that some employees may have a complex relationship with alcohol and/or drugs.
+Staff who need support can speak to their line manager or the Guild Manager who will have a supportive approach and treat any discussion or action in the strictest of confidence, where it is possible.

 Use of Alcohol

 The Guild's policy is to forbid employees to consume alcohol during their working hours on the Guild's or University’s premises without the permission of senior management.
-If any employee is found to be under the influence of alcohol and/or drugs at work or is found consuming alcohol or drugs on the Guild’s premises during their working hours, that employee may face disciplinary action on the grounds of Gross Misconduct under the Staff/Officer Disciplinary Procedures.
+If any employee is found to be under the influence of alcohol and/or drugs at work or is found consuming alcohol or drugs on the Guild or University premises during their working hours, that employee may face disciplinary action on the grounds of Gross Misconduct under the Staff/Officer Disciplinary Procedures.

 The Guild may suspend disciplinary action, where alcohol misuse is a factor, on condition that the employee follows a suitable course of action.
-Staff will have right to return to the same job after effective treatment or, where this is not advisable, to suitable alternative employment wherever possible.

 Use of Drugs

-The Guild strictly forbids the possession, use or distribution of drugs for nonmedical purposes on the Guild's or University’s premises.
-An employee who is prescribed drugs by their doctor that may affect their ability to perform their duties should discuss the problem immediately with their line manager.
+The Guild strictly forbids the possession, use or distribution of drugs which are not legally available to all and/or medically prescribed for you on the Guild's or University’s premises.
+An employee who is prescribed drugs by their doctor that may affect their ability to perform their duties should discuss this immediately with their line manager in order to suitably support.

-Where it is suspected that a breach of the prohibition on drugs has taken place, or if it is suspected that an employee's work performance or conduct has been impaired through drug abuse and the employee is employed in a job where there is a risk to the health and safety of the employee and/or others, or it is a safety critical activity, the Guild reserves the right to require an employee to undergo a medical examination to determine the cause of the problem.
+Where it is suspected that a breach of the prohibition on drugs has taken place, or if it is suspected that an employee's work performance or conduct has been impaired through drug abuse the Guild reserves the right to require an employee to undergo a medical examination to determine the cause of the problem.

 A positive test for drugs may be considered as Gross Misconduct.